An open API service indexing awesome lists of open source software.

 # Zignal

-Zignal is an image processing library heavily inspired by the amazing [dlib](http://dlib.net).
+Zignal is a zero-dependency image processing library heavily inspired by the amazing [dlib](https://dlib.net).

 ## Disclaimer